syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

+## Incremental Formula

+The relative cell references in the formulas are automatically incremented by 1, when you fill formulas down a column or across a row by enabling the EnableIncrementalFormula property of **IApplication** interface.

+The below code snippet shows how to increment the cell references by 1 in the formulas.

+{% tabs %}
+{% highlight c# %}
+ExcelEngine excelEngine = new ExcelEngine();

+IApplication application = excelEngine.Excel;

+application.DefaultVersion = ExcelVersion.Excel2013;

+//Enables the incremental formula to updates the reference in cell. application.EnableIncrementalFormula = true;

+IWorkbook workbook = application.Workbooks.Create(1);

+IWorksheet sheet = workbook.Worksheets[0];

+//Formula are automatically increments by one for the range of cells. sheet["A1:A5"].Formula = "=B1+C1";

+workbook.SaveAs("IncrementalFormula.xlsx");

+workbook.Close();

+excelEngine.Dispose();

+{% endhighlight %}

+{% highlight vb %}
+Dim excelEngine As ExcelEngine = New ExcelEngine

+Dim application As IApplication = excelEngine.Excel

+application.DefaultVersion = ExcelVersion.Excel2013

+'Enables the incremental formula to updates the reference in cell. application.EnableIncrementalFormula = True

+Dim workbook As IWorkbook = application.Workbooks.Create(1)

+Dim sheet As IWorkbook = workbook.Worksheets(0)

+'Formula are automatically increments by one for the range of cells. sheet("A1:A5").Formula = "=B1+C1"

+workbook.SaveAs("IncrementalFormula.xlsx")

+workbook.Close()

+excelEngine.Dispose()

+{% endhighlight %}
+{% endtabs %}

 ## External Formula

 XlsIO supports to write and preserve formulas referred to other workbook.
 These formulas can be evaluated using Microsoft Excel and not by XlsIO.